 GSL Folio 7: The Borders & Boundaries Collection

-The ecosystem of the Great Salt Lake contains rich variety.
+The ecosystem of the Great Salt Lake contains a rich variety.
 They create borders and boundaries where one stops and the other begins.
 The photographs in this collection explore some of these interesting borders and boundaries.

 GSL Folio 8: The Human Touch Collection